Primordial Black Hole Formation in $f(R)=R+\alpha R^2$ Gravity: Perturbative and Non-Perturbative Analysis: Observational Constraints on PBH Formation in

 \end{itemize}

 To ensure that the enhancement induced by the curvature correction does not overproduce PBHs in any observational window, we require

-Using our perturbative expression for $\delta_c(\alpha)$, this condition places an upper bound on the parameter $\alpha$.
-For typical amplitudes of curvature perturbations motivated by inflationary models, we find that observational viability requires
+Using the perturbative trend inferred for $\delta_c(\alpha)$, one may estimate a corresponding bound on the parameter $\alpha$.
+For typical amplitudes of curvature perturbations motivated by inflationary models, one finds that observational viability suggests

 with the exact value depending on the small-scale shape of the primordial power spectrum.
+This bound should be regarded as illustrative and order-of-magnitude only, and is not used to draw quantitative conclusions in the present analysis.

 Thus, PBH observations provide a direct and powerful probe of the $R^2$ term in $f(R)$ gravity, and the enhanced collapse dynamics found in this work translate immediately into observational constraints on modified gravity parameters.